 After preparing for an invasion of the home islands that never came, he was two ships over when the surrender treaty was signed.
 He took part in the repatriation of Japanese soldiers from China.
 This Westervelt farm boy walked the grounds of Tienanmen Square.

+The author and his grandpa in the 20th century.
 Let me tell you, Daniel Lyndon Winings knew how to stand up for what he believed in.

 Coming home, he won Grandma Jeans heart and even after they were married continued to woo her with nights out dancing at the Moose Lodge.
 Let me tell you, the man Daniel Lyndon Winings knew how to love.